-- I. The GAC advises ICANN that it is the consensus1 of the GAC that a particular application should not proceed, (or other terms created by the GAC to express that intent).
+- I. The GAC advises ICANN that it is the consensus of the GAC that a particular application should not proceed.
 This will create a strong presumption for ICANN that the application should not be approved.
-In the event that the ICANN Board determines to approve an application despite the consensus advice of the GAC, the GAC and the ICANN Board will then try, in good faith and in a timely and efficient manner, to find a mutually acceptable solution.
+In the event that the ICANN Board determines to approve an application despite the consensus advice of the GAC, pursuant to the ICANN Bylaws, the GAC and the ICANN Board will then try, in good faith and in a timely and efficient manner, to find a mutually acceptable solution.
 In the event the Board determines not to accept the GAC Advice, the Board will provide a rationale for its decision. - II.
-The GAC provides advice that does not indicate the presence of a GAC consensus, or any advice that does not state that the application should not proceed (or other terms created by the GAC to express that intent).
+The GAC provides advice that indicates that some governments are concerned about a particular application.
 Such advice will be passed on to the applicant but will not create the presumption that the application should be denied, and such advice would not require the Board to undertake the process for attempting to find a mutually acceptable solution with the GAC should the application be approved.
-Note that in any case, that the Board will take seriously any other advice that GAC might provide.
+Note that in any case, that the Board will take seriously any other advice that GAC might provide and will consider entering into dialogue with the GAC to understand the scope of the concerns expressed. - III.
+The GAC advises ICANN that an application should not proceed unless remediated.
+This will raise a strong presumption for the Board that the application should not proceed.
+If there is a remediation method available in the Guidebook (such as securing government approval), that action may be taken.
+However, material amendments to applications are generally prohibited and if there is no remediation method available, the application will not go forward and the applicant can re-apply in the second round.

-1 The GAC will clarify the basis on which consensus advice is developed.
+&lt;sup>1 The GAC will clarify the basis on which consensus advice is developed.